tatianegercina/FinTech/01-Lesson-Plans/03-Python-Pandas/2/LessonPlan.md

 ### 6. Instructor Do: Data Cleaning (10 min)

 Students will now take part in a lecture and discussion about data cleaning.
 They will learn what data cleaning is, why it is necessary, and common strategies for cleaning data.
-This part of the lesson is crucial, as most of the data encountered in the real world are "dirty" and unusable.
+This part of the lesson is crucial, as most of the data encountered in the real world is "dirty" and unusable.

 **Files:**